- Car Shipping Netherlands

 - Bill of lading

-All vehicles operating in the Netherlands must be approved by the RWD (National Service for Road Traffic).
+The RWD (National Service for Road Traffic) must approve all vehicles operating in the Netherlands.
 An RWD location can be found by calling 0900-0739.
 When you visit an RWD approval center, the following are required:

-Note: Vehicles registered in another EU country, or those that are included as part of your personal moving inventory (no matter the country of origin) will be approved for operation in the Netherlands.
+Note: Vehicles registered in another EU country or included in your personal moving inventory (regardless of their country of origin) will be approved for operation in the Netherlands.

 Registration

-After your vehicle has been approved by the RWD, you may register your vehicle.
-This process takes place within the BPM department of the Customs Authorities, located within the RWD offices.
+After the RWD has approved your vehicle, you may register it.
+This process occurs within the BPM department of the Customs Authorities, located within the RWD offices.
 You must bring the following:

 - The vehicle